 of all phenomena

 The observation of appearance and disappearance of phenomena (in time) is a pattern on its own, and it is manifest both in the physical realm as well as in the mental domain.
-For example, the mental phenomenon of anger behaviour, has a certain recognizable pattern of expression when it emerges - but then it would not last, and goes into disappearance:
+For example, the mental phenomenon of anger behaviour follows a recognizable pattern of expression when it emerges - but then it would not last, and goes into disappearance:

 "Consider how, when we are in the grip of a powerful emotion, such as anger,